 The Company maintains a master collateral facility that enables it to pledge certain collateral to secure loan arrangements, letters of credit and other financial accommodations.
 As part of this facility, the Company also maintains a secured committed credit agreement with a group of banks that are parties to the master collateral facility under which such banks are committed to provide up to \$1,875,000 for up to 364 days.
-The credit agreement contains restrictive covenants which require, among other things, that the Company maintain specified levels of consolidated stockholder's equity and Net Capital, as defined.
 This facility was renewed on May 24, 2001.
-At May 31, 2001, no borrowings were outstanding under the agreement.
+At November 30, 2001, no borrowings were outstanding under this agreement.